-The tactile sense is helping this child lick ice cream off the cone, while not being bothered by the feel of it dripping on his hands.
+The tactile sense is helping this child lick ice cream off the cone, while not being bothered

 Body Position Sense (PROPRIOCEPTION)

 Proprioception is our body position sense.
 Proprioception is the ability to know where a body part is without having to look, and also helps us know how much pressure we need to do certain things.
 We use this sense when we pick up a paper cup filled with water without spilling or holding it too tightly.